mpundlik/cn-sample-service/cmd/topology/README.md

 }
 ```

-To be able test it as write sample data ETCD need to be running.
+ETCD needs to be running in order to test the plugin and write the data to ETCD.

 ```bash
 sudo docker run -p 2379:2379 --name etcd --rm \